 - The WiFi (wireless network) is available via “Eduroam” and “UofM Guest.”
 For further troubleshooting, see this resource from the Office of Information Technology.

-- The wired network connection requires that you register your computer for DHCP Service (Dynamic Host Configuration Protocol) prior to using the Ethernet connection.
+- The wired network connection requires that you register your computer on the network for DHCP Service (Dynamic Host Configuration Protocol) prior to using the Ethernet connection.

 - Increase the program volume by using the volume up/down buttons on the touchscreen control panel.
 To maintain a consistent experience, this adjustment will not affect the volume of audio from in-room microphones.